 A Bronx Tale is an autobiographical one-man play written by Chazz Palminteri.
 It was made into a movie starring and directed by Robert De Niro in 1993.
 It was adapted into a Broadway musical directed by De Niro and Jerry Zaks in 2016.
 Tony-nominated Colombian dancer Sergio Trujillo did the choreography.

-About A Bronx Tale
+A Bronx Tale is Romeo and Juliet

 “A Bronx Tale” is a coming-of-age story.
 It’s a modern Romeo and Juliet set in an Italian neighborhood in 1960s New York City.
 The play itself has a nice story behind it.